OpenCollarTeam/opencollarteam.github.io/docs/How-to-Build-Your-OpenCollar.md

 Load the nonscripted contents first.
 Your collar animations and the .couples notecard go in the Animator prim.
 A blank notecard named .settings goes in the Settings prim.
 Into the root prim go the .help and .license notecards.
 A copy of the OpenCollar license must go in any object you create using OpenCollar scripts.
+Also in the root prim place a notecard named .bookmarks to save your bookmarks.

 ### Scripts
 Here is the list of scripts with their respective prims: